Petroleum Sarawak: History

 In February 2020, Sarawak claimed to take full control of natural gas supply, sales, and distribution network in the state from Petronas.
 While Sarawak was finalising the takover of gas distribution rights from Petronas in 2024, former Petronas chairman Tengku Razaleigh Hamzah and an unnamed analyst stated that Petros would have difficulty to replicate Petronas' ability to negotiate a good deal when dealing with multinational corporations, which in the end would be detrimental to earnings and investments in Sarawak and Malaysia as a whole.
 Disputes remained whether Sarawak is to become the sole gas aggregator in the state as Petros being the sole gas aggregator would effectively control the supply and pricing of gas distribution in the state, thus squeezing the profit margin of Petronas.
 In October 2025, Petronas began a legal proceeding in Kuching High Court to challenge the status of Petros as the sole gas aggregator in the state.
+On 10 January 2026, Petronas filed a review in the federal court which seeks to clarify its legal position within the framework of the federal law of Petroleum Development Act 1974 (PDA) and the state law of the Distribution of Gas Ordinance 2016 (DGO).
+On 23 February 2026, the Sarawak government filed a petition in the federal court to the determine the constitutional validity and applicability of the Petroleum Development Act 1974, the Continental Shelf Act 1966 and the Petroleum Mining Act 1966 to the state of Sarawak.

-In October 2020, the Sarawak government issued mining leases in Miri and Marudi to Petros for onshore oil and gas mining.
-In year 2020, Petros started to distribute liquefied petroleum gas (LPG) to 1,500 business and 2,500 households in Miri and Bintulu.
-In December 2020, Petros launched its own brand of LPG gas cylinder.
 In 2023, Petronas found six new oil wells at Balingian and West Luconia geological provinces.
 The government of Sarawak expressed the desire to collaborate with Petronas on the exploitation of new oil wells as the Sarawak state has ownership rights on the new oil wells as far as 200 nautical miles off the coast as stipulated in the Oil Mining Ordinance 1958.